eonx-com/easy-monorepo/packages/EasyUtils/readme.md

 `orderLowerPriorityFirst()` methods!

 These methods will sort the objects within the given `iterable` based on their priority.
-In order to define an object's priority, it must implement the `EonX\EasyUtils\Interfaces\HasPriorityInterface` provided by this package.
+In order to define an object's priority, it must implement the `EonX\EasyUtils\Common\Helper\HasPriorityInterface` provided by this package.
 If an object doesn't implement this interface then its priority will default to `0` automatically.

 ### CollectorHelper::convertToArray()